-You can find out full details about making a high hedge complaint on the Government website - High hedge complaints are subject to a fee, which can be found on the supplementary planning fees and charges page.
+You can find out full details about making a high hedge complaint on the Government website.

 Making a high hedge complaint

 Before you make a complaint, you must have taken the following steps to sort out the problem yourself:

 - Spoken and written to your neighbour about the hedge and how it is affecting the enjoyment of your property.
 You must have made at least three attempts in the last four months with at least two in writing; and

 - Spoken to a third party mediation group.
 These are groups run by trained mediators who will mediate between two parties in dispute.

 Once the above steps have been taken and the issue remains unresolved please complete the form and send it to the marked address.
 As well as the form, you will need to send us:

 - A site plan with the hedge clearly marked on it.
 This should be to scale and show the relevant site and hedge measurements, including the direction of North; and

 - A cheque made payable to 'Woking Borough Council' for £500.